Image Generation from Contextually-Contradictory Prompts: Stage Aware Prompting (SAP)

 \subsection{Coarse-to-Fine Denoising}

-As shown by previous works~\cite{hertz2022prompt, balaji2022ediff, chefer2023attend, patashnik2023localizing}, the denoising process of diffusion models operates in a coarse-to-fine manner: early steps determine low-frequency structures, while high-frequency details emerge in later steps.

-This behavior is reflected in the training process, in which varying noise levels are applied across different timesteps, and the model is trained to reconstruct the original clean image from the noisy input.
-High noise levels used at early timesteps yield low signal-to-noise ratios, restricting reconstruction to spatially smooth, low-frequency components, such as background or layout, which are recoverable even when the image is heavily corrupted.
-At smaller timesteps, where the signal-to-noise ratio is higher, high-frequency features become more reliably reconstructible.

-During inference, the noise is gradually removed as the model generates the image in a coarse-to-fine manner.
-This coarse-to-fine nature of the image generation leads to two key observations: (i) \textit{Irreversibility of details.} At each stage of denoising, the model commits to a certain level of structural detail.
-Once a given attribute (e.g., layout, coarse shape) has been established, it becomes effectively fixed and cannot be revised in later steps, even if it misaligns with the prompt. (ii) \textit{Flexibility in high-frequency details.} In early stages, high-frequency details have not yet emerged and thus are unaffected by the prompt.
-This allows greater flexibility in guiding the model without impacting the final generated fine details.
+Diffusion models generate images in a coarse-to-fine manner: early steps determine low-frequency structures, while high-frequency details emerge in later steps~\citep{hertz2022prompt, balaji2022ediff, chefer2023attend, patashnik2023localizing}.
+From this behavior, we draw two key observations: (i) \textit{Irreversibility of details.} As denoising progresses, the model sequentially commits to different levels of detail, beginning with layout and overall shape.
+Once these are formed, they cannot be revised in later stages, even if they conflict with the prompt. (ii) \textit{Flexibility in high-frequency details.} In early stages, high-frequency details are absent and unaffected by the prompt, enabling flexible guidance without influence on fine details.

-We demonstrate these observations in Figure~\ref{fig:coarse_to_fine}, by examining the model's $x_0$ predictions throughout the denoising process.
-In the top row, the prompt is fixed to ``A howling wolf and a flying bat at midday''.
-In the middle row, we use the proxy prompt ``A howling \textit{dog} and a flying \textit{bird} at midday'' during the early steps of denoising, and then switch to the same target prompt used in the top row.
-We replaced ``wolf'' with ``dog'' because the two animals are semantically similar and share similar low-frequency visual features.
-Moreover, ``a howling dog'' is not contextually associated with nighttime.
-For similar reasons, we replaced ``bat'' with ``bird''.

-The first row illustrates the irreversibility of details.
-Night colors and a large moon are established early in the denoising process, and although they do not match the prompt, the model is unable to correct them in later steps.

-The second column shows the flexibility of high-frequency details.
-Although different prompts were used for each row, the layout and object shapes are visually similar, reflecting the fact that distinguishing information between the target and proxy prompts -- specifically regarding layout and object shape -- has not yet emerged at this early stage of the denoising process.
-Yet, since a howling dog, unlike a howling wolf, is not entangled with night, the background in the second row adheres more closely to the prompt.
-By switching to the target prompt at this point in the process, we are still able to generate a wolf and a bat rather than a dog and a bird, while also aligning with the word ``midday''.

-The bottom row illustrates the importance of selecting an appropriate proxy prompt.
-Snakes and rats are associated with nighttime, which conflicts with the ``midday'' specification.
-In addition, their lack of visual similarity to the target objects leads to visual leakage between the bat and the wolf.